Who Was Anne Frank?

 Anne Frank's Hidden Diary Pages & Dirty Jokes

-In May 2018, researchers uncovered two hidden pages in Frank's diary that contained dirty jokes and "sexual matters," which the teen covered with pasted brown paper.
-“I sometimes imagine that someone might come to me and ask me to inform him about sexual matters,” Frank wrote in Dutch.
+In May 2018, researchers uncovered two hidden pages in Anne's diary that contained dirty jokes and "sexual matters," which the teen covered with pasted brown paper.
+“I sometimes imagine that someone might come to me and ask me to inform him about sexual matters,” Anne wrote in Dutch.
 “How would I go about it?”

 The pages were dated September 28, 1942, and were part of her first diary - the one she intended only for herself.
 “It is really interesting and adds meaning to our understanding of the diary," said Ronald Leopold, executive director of the Anne Frank House.
 “It’s a very cautious start to her becoming a writer.”